A surprise pregnancy, a Full House reunion and a million (incredible) cancellation jokes populated Friday’s

 Of course, the greatest cancellation jokes were saved for the very end.
 “I don’t know what things are going to look like this time next year,” Larry told the remaining crew, to which Jackie suggested “Wednesdays?” and Reggie added, “I’ve heard whispers about ABC Family.”

-Maybe it’s best end on Larry’s hopeful, and very true, sentiment: “No one thought we would last this long, but we did, and so help me, we will do it again.”
+Maybe it’s best to end on Larry’s hopeful, and very true, sentiment: “No one thought we would last this long, but we did, and so help me, we will do it again.”

 (Good luck, Neighbors.)